diraniyoussef/Advertise/Readme.txt

 I'm sort of have to know the admin personally so I can give him this service.
 The key in my hand is the publishing of his desired client app in the play store, with the name and icon he wishes which I assign for him.

 Go ahead, it's open source. modify it as you want.

+Technically, for some reason of mine, the left side navigation items use a controller, but the bottom navigation menu items don't.